beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 With all these steps, we managed to improve the speed of the algorithm by 6-7x! 😎

+I hope you found this article interesting, it was certainly fun to write.
+Having never used SIMD before, this demystified the topic for me and I'm looking forward to putting this new skill to good use in the near future.

+See you next time!

 *[LSP]: Language Server Protocol
 *[UTF]: Unicode Transformation Format
 *[AST]: Abstract Syntax Tree